 We're a diverse collective of organizations who have joined forces to tackle sewage and other types of wastewater pollution in our oceans.
 Think of us as an octopus with many tentacles, working together to address the issue through shared knowledge and action.Meet the Alliance

-Fill in your details below and stay up to date with the latest news, stories and tips how to get involved every step of the way.
+Fill in your details below and stay updated with the latest news, stories and tips how to get involved every step of the way.

 We're always looking for new individuals and organizations interested in joining the Ocean Sewage Alliance and helping us grow the effort.